 An Easter craft that toddlers can do!
-A simple craft with tissue paper collage that turns out as a cross to put in your window for Easter!
+Make a simple tissue paper cross to put in your window for Easter!

 It just doesn’t seem like it’s Easter yet for some reason.
-I just haven’t gotten in that complete ‘Spring’ mode, besides by being outside every day possible!
+I just haven’t gotten in that complete “Spring” mode, besides playing outside every day possible!

 Anyhow.
 We did attempt to decorate a little to get our minds in the mood for the upcoming holiday, Easter!

 And this time, George got to take part in this little craft that’s great for toddlers.

 This Easter craft is super simple to do!
 My kids loved to touch the stickiness of the contact paper.